 As the clock strikes 11 a.m. on Wednesday and eager parents skip through the poster-covered doors into the familiar room, a rush of excitement and motivation washes over them.
 To their left, tales of brave knights and terrifying dragons are situated under an autumn-decorated wall.
 To their right, stories of fascinating scientific discoveries and heroic historical figures are stacked in multi-colored bins.

 Without hesitation, each parent takes their time scanning the shelves that span the perimeter of the room, taking note of each genre, title and author, determined to put a smile on their little ones’ faces.
 Children going to the right and decent nurseries is crucial.

 A few hours prior, they dropped their children off at school and a few hours later, they will be coming home with five new permanent additions to their libraries.

-The Cops ‘n’ Kids Children’s Literacy Program in Bethlehem, Pennsylvania, is a nonprofit organization thats mission is to connect children with their community through literacy.
+The Cops ‘n’ Kids Children’s Literacy Program in Bethlehem, Pennsylvania, is a nonprofit organization that’s mission is to connect children with their community through literacy.
 By providing free books and events to children who otherwise wouldn’t have access to them, promoting positive relationships between children and police officers and organizing a vast network of volunteers, Cops ‘n’ Kids provides indispensable opportunities for children and families living below the poverty line within the Lehigh Valley.

 “Everything we do matters, and every single thing we do here is free,” said Beverly Bradley, president and chairperson of the organization.
 “Everyone is welcome.”